fortrabbit/craft-copy/README.md

 Some additional setup and a small change to your workflow is required.
 This is because Nitro containers are lacking the dependencies Craft Copy requires in order to transfer files/data between stages and does not mount your SSH keys from your host machine.

+Please note that [Craft Nitro is retiring](https://craftcms.com/blog/retiring-craft-nitro), therefore no new features will be added to the Craft Nitro support by Craft Copy and it will evenatually be removed one day.

 ### Enabling Craft Nitro support

 **1. Install the Craft Copy plugin in your Nitro container**